mine969/DRL-Agent-vul/docs/TECHNICAL_ARCHITECTURE.md

 ### 2. BFS Crawling (Scanner)

-The `ReconAgent` uses Breadth-First Search (BFS) to map the website.
+The `WebsiteExplorer` uses Breadth-First Search (BFS) to map the website.

 - **Queue**: `collections.deque` for **O(1)** pops/appends.
 - **Visited Set**: `set()` for **O(1)** lookup of visited URLs.